Race-based affinity groups for Gordon students

 Tuesday Common Ground takes place after school on Tuesdays from 3:30 to 4:30 pm, in eight-week sessions.

-The program is play-based, and students are eligible to join starting in Young Kindergarten.
+The program is play-based, and students are eligible to join during the spring season starting in Young Kindergarten.
 Three Lower School faculty members facilitate the program.
 Students are sometimes in mixed-age groups, and other times in grade level groups.

 registration for Tuesday Common Ground